kimroen/ember-todomvc/README.md

 rake db:setup
 ```

-This will install all dependencies and set up the database
+This will install all dependencies and set up the database.

-After these, run `rails server` to run the server
+After these, run `rails server` to run the server.
+Rails will now be running on `http://localhost:3000/`.

 ## After changes